woof84/kianravaei/_works/2023-6-1-everlasting.md

 year_composed: 2023
 duration: 6'
 ---
-This piece is about the quest to become one with a higher power, to know everlasting love.
+This piece is about the quest to become one with the divine, to know everlasting love.
 I drew inspiration from house music, a music that simulates the euphoria of having eternal life.